magomimmo/modern-cljs/doc/tutorial-12.md

 > NOTE 1: remember to make the same modification to both
 > `login-pre.html` and `login.html` which serve respectively the
 > `pre-prod` and the `prod` builds defined in the `project.clj` file (I
 > hate this kind of code duplication.
-At the moment it is not something
+But, at the moment it is not something
 > I'm trying to solve).

 As you can see, we removed the `novalidate` HTML5 attribute from the